Battersea Park: Current features in the park

-In 1871, James Robert Pulham constructed "Waterfalls, Rocky stream, [and a] Cave for shady seat on the penisula and in other parts of the Park" in his patented anthropic rock Pulhamite.
+In 1871, James Robert Pulham constructed "Waterfalls, Rocky stream, [and a] Cave for shady seat on the peninsula and in other parts of the Park" in his patented anthropic rock Pulhamite.
 It was the first example of this unique rock landscape in a London Park.
 The waterfalls have not been running into the lake since the 1980s due to natural degradation and difficulties with providing energy to the pumps.

 In 2011, a sculpture commemorating the 10th anniversary of the 9/11 terror attacks, After 9/11, was unveiled by the Mayor of London, Boris Johnson.

 In 2012, the park hosted one of the seven national Foodies Festivals on 17–19 August.
 Masterclasses were performed by chefs such as Levi Roots and Ed Baines, with burlesque shows, restaurant tents, city beaches and pop-up cinemas.

 Battersea Park Nature Areas

 A narrow strip along the eastern edge of the park and two smaller nearby areas have been designated the Battersea Park Nature Areas Local Nature Reserve, with an area of three hectares.
 They have a variety of woodland bird species including blackcap and bullfinch.
 There are 20 species of butterfly and several of stag beetle.
 Other invertebrate species include the hoverfly Volucella zonaria.